 Although Ms Medhurst weaves the main points about the continuing story-lines into this one, in all honestly, I don’t think Storm Guardian can be read and enjoyed until you’ve read the previous books in the series; you’d miss the nuances of knowing the existing characters, understanding the dynamics of relationships and be familiar with the adventures to date.

-I have read a lot of books by Rachel Medhurst; I find her writing style easy to read, her plots well paced and her tales full of action with well placed banter.
-My Kindle edition of this book has a different cover than the one shown on Goodreads; I much prefer my one and have used it with my blog’s review.
+I have read a lot of books by Rachel Medhurst.
+I find her writing style easy to read, her plots well paced and her tales full of action with well-placed banter.
+My Kindle edition of this book has a different cover than the one shown on Goodreads as well as a different title.
+I much prefer the newer ones which I’ve used it with my blog’s review.

-Storm Guardian kicks off a week after book 2 – Lightning Seeker – left off and the first chapter reintroduces our main characters and gives us a brief recap of the events from the previous book, however, unless you’ve read those books I think you’d get lost.
+Dark Guardian kicks off a week after book 2 left off.
+The first chapter reintroduces our main characters and gives us a brief recap of the events from the previous book.
+However, unless you’ve read those books I think you’d get lost.

 This series is written in the first person, from the point of view of our hero, Trygger Odinson who is the grandson of the Norse God of Thunder, Thor.
 I like characters that take personal responsibility for any consequences resulting from their actions and Trygger certainly does that in this book.

-I enjoyed that Trygger’s mission wasn’t the only plot line in this book; I felt the Viking Soul’s paranormal world was expanded and built on brilliantly with tenuous alliances of old acquaintances and foes, blatant threats and hidden agendas.
+I enjoyed that Trygger’s mission wasn’t the only plotline in this book.
+The Viking Soul’s paranormal world was expanded and built on brilliantly with tenuous alliances of old acquaintances and foes, blatant threats and hidden agendas.

-I loved meeting Devon – a powerful witch who uses warlock magic – and hope she continues to feature in future books. (n.b.
+Devon is a powerful witch who uses warlock magic.
+I hope she continues to feature in future books. (n.b.
 Ms Medhurst has created a new series around Devon called Hunted Witch Agency.)

 Ok, so here’s where I have to be honest; although I did enjoy this book there are few niggles that took the shine off for me.

-Having said that, I do understand that Storm Guardian is only book three in a potentially five book series and as such I expect to be left with more questions unanswered and mysteries unsolved than you can shake a Viking sword at, I just wish this ending to this book had been different and not so abrupt.
+Having said that, I do understand that Dark Guardian is only the third book in a potentially five book series.
+I expect to be left with more questions unanswered and mysteries unsolved than you can shake a Viking sword at, I just wish this ending to this book had been different and not so abrupt.

 So, basically what I’m saying is…